binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 NoSQL data store queries are usually written in the programming language of the application, or buried within an API of the same language.
 Often, the ubiquitous JavaScript is used, which can be executed in the Web UI, the server-side code if it is JavaScript, and then the particular type of NoSQL data store.
 Therefore, there are many more execution contexts that can be attacked.

-I can not possibly cover all of the types of NoSQL data stores, below is an example of specific to mongodb.
+I can not possibly cover all of the types of NoSQL data stores, below is an example specific to mongodb.

 A typical SQL query used to select a user based on their username and password might look like the following: